JordonH03/markdown-resume/src/resume.md

 <subheading> University of Manitoba .devClub </subheading>

 - Led a 24-hour hackathon by coordinating participant check-in, scheduling, and project presentations to ensure efficient operations and high satisfaction for **over 300 attendees**
-- Chaired executive meetings with goal-oriented and detailed minutes to ensure ownership of responsibilities and facilitate effective communication among members
+- Chaired executive meetings with detailed minutes using robert's Rules of Order to ensure ownership of responsibilities and facilitate effective communication among members

 ### Co-Chair <time> January 2023 - January 2024 </time>
 <subheading> Canadian University Software Engineering Conference (CUSEC) </subheading>